bogdanrbucur/etl-pipeline/readme.md

 For production environments, consider using a dedicated secrets management tool or service to handle sensitive credentials.

 The `create_AWS_secrets.sh` script can be used to create secrets in AWS Secrets Manager for MinIO and Airflow credentials.
 The `aws_secrets_manager_retrieve.py` module provides a helper class to retrieve these secrets programmatically in Python scripts for Spark jobs or Airflow DAGs.

-### Running Airflow DAGs (Directed Acyclic Graphs)

-1. Create DAG files in the `dags` directory.
-They must have a `.py` extension.
-2. Access the Airflow web interface at http://localhost:8082
-3. Log in using the credentials specified in the `docker-compose.yml` file (default: username: `admin`, password: `admin`).
-4. Enable and trigger the desired DAGs from the Airflow UI.

 ## Architecture